jacob2864/stranded-island/situations/makeshelter.md

-you have shelter now
+You have shelter now.

-choices:
+Now you:
 - find other people (link to foundperson.md)
 - find survival needs (link to findneedsandgetsaved.md)